Believe it or not, one of the most common themes that comes up in therapy is how to stop worrying about others, and focus on yourself instead.

 It might be tough to hear, but no one is thinking about you as much as you think they are.

-Journaling is a wonderful way to become better aware of your thoughts.
+Journaling is a wonderful way to become better aware of your thoughts (here are 30 prompts to get you started).
 The next time you find yourself worrying about others, take a moment to write down the actual thoughts you are having.

 I always prefer pen to paper, but the notes app on your phone will work in a pinch.
 You might find when you look at your thoughts, they’re a bit irrational, and you can start to let them go.